 So you’re wondering how to prioritize your life, huh?
 You’re probably having a hard time saying no to the wrong things and yes to the right ones.
 Or maybe you feel unfulfilled and aren’t quite sure why.
 Whatever it is, you want to learn this vital skill so that you can use it to succeed, like some of the greatest people in the world have done.

-But first, let’s get into some definitions of these words to see what this really means.
+But first, let’s get into some definitions of these words to understand it even better!